-More recently, however, we have seen a broader base of claims - with an increasing concentration of them brought on behalf of consumers of goods or services.
+More recently, however, we have seen a broader base of claims - with an increasing concentration of claims brought on behalf of consumers of goods or services.
 Other common types of claims include those in respect of the underpayment of employees, franchisees, treatment of Indigenous persons, environmental contamination, bushfires and (in recent years) outbreaks of COVID-19.

 Lately, there has been a noticeable uptick of claims against automotive companies and medical device companies, often following a product recall.
-Those claims are usually underpinned by statutory guarantees that impose strict liability as to any consumer product that does not meet minimum acceptable quality standards (as discussed further below).
+Those claims are usually underpinned by statutory guarantees that impose strict liability in respect of any consumer product that does not meet minimum acceptable quality standards (as discussed further below).

 2 Professor G Miller, 'Some Thoughts on Australian Class Actions in light of the American Experience' in the Hon Justice K E Lindgren (ed), Investor Class Actions, Ross Parsons Centre of Commercial, Corporate and Taxation Law (2009) 2 at 4.
-3. Campbells Cash and Carry Pty Ltd v Fostif Pty Ltd [2006] HCA 41.